10. There is al

 I go to the store and might buy a new shirt or outfit.

 8. If you aren't from Jonesboro, Arkansas you may not be able to name a pole vaulter if I asked you to.
 If you are from Jonesboro, however, you have definitely heard of Earl Bell.
 Four time Olympian and former bronze medalist (1984), Earl Bell was born and raised in Jonesboro, AR.
 He attended Arkansas State University.
 And apparently every single person from Jonesboro knows him, went to school with him, lived close to him, dated him, or was best friends with him.
 He is a legend not only in the world of pole vault, but most definitely in the world of Jonesboro, AR as well.
-He is a phenomenal pole vault coach and will hopefully help Jeremy reach his Olympic dreams.7.
-The pole vault world is not a huge one.
-However, what has impressed me the most about this group of people is that they are all so supportive of one another.
-Pole vault is an individual sport, but they all help one another.
-I find it amazing to see competitors who are not only training together but helping one another succeed.
-They aren't competitors, they are friends.
+He is a phenomenal pole vault coach and will hopefully help Jeremy reach his Olympic dreams.

 6. Pole vaulters of the professional variety travel-- a lot!
 Indoor travel usually starts in January and outdoor season can go into October.
 Jeremy may be gone for a few days at a time or a few weeks at a time, depending on the location.
 They get to go to wonderful, exotic places, however rarely see anything other than the airports and track stadiums.
 This job may mean spending two days flying to Taiwan in economy seating to pole vault the next day and turn around and do the whole trip in reverse--and that is assuming the poles didn't get lost or damaged along the way and the meet's not rained out.